Joey-Yang22/Joey-Yang22/README.md

 - 👋 Hi, I’m @Joey-Yang22
-- 👀 I’m interested in the future upcoming of embedded systems
+- 👀 I’m interested in the future upcoming technology and embedded systems
 - 🌱 I’m currently attending UCR, learning and majoring in electrical engineering with a focus in embedded systems
 - 💞️ I’m looking for any kinds of experience opportunities in order for me to gain as much knowledge as I can
 - 📫 How to reach me: Email - joey.yang.j@gmail.com | Linkedin - https://www.linkedin.com/in/joey-22-yang/